Meikipop Guide

 1. Launch the application - A system tray icon will appear

-2. Select scan region - On first run, you'll be prompted to select a screen region to scan
+2. Select scan region - On first launch, you'll be asked to select a screen region to scan

-3. Position your mouse over Japanese text you want to look up
+3. Position your mouse over the Japanese text you want to look up

 4. Press and hold the hotkey (Shift by default)

-5. View the popup - Dictionary results appear instantly
+5. View the popup - Dictionary results show up instantly

-6. Release the hotkey to hide the popup
+6. Release the hotkey to dismiss the popup

 Right-click the system tray icon to access settings and options.